ncatlab/nlab-content/pages/0/2/3/0/320/content.md

 # Further details and generalizations #

 An efficient abstract method for defining multicategories and related structures is through the formalism of [[cartesian monad]]s.
 For ordinary categories, one uses the identity monad on [[Set]]; for ordinary multicategories, one uses the free monoid monad $(-)*: Set \to Set$.
+This is a special case of the yet more general notion of [[generalized multicategory]].

-There is a very general notion of $T$-multicategory, where $T$ is a [[cartesian monad]] on a category with pullbacks, which we outline as follows.
+We summarize here how the theory applies to the case of a [[cartesian monad]] $T$ on a category with pullbacks; see [[generalized multicategory]] for the fully general context.

 * First, a $T$-span from $X$ to $Y$ is a [[span]] $p$ from $T X$ to $Y$, that is, a diagram
 $$T X \stackrel{p_1}{\leftarrow} P \stackrel{p_2}{\to} Y$$